 - Quirk #2: BIOS floppy seek during the power-on self test (POST):

 This seeking behavior was originally done by BIOSes to distinguish between 80- and 40-track floppy drives, and to give an error message if this did not correspond with what was set in the CMOS NVRAM.
-The problem here is that the BIOS does this with a stepper motor rate that is very high for an 8-inch drive.
-This can (and often it will) throw out an 8-inch drive temporarily out of alignment.
+The problem here is that the BIOS does this with a stepper motor rate that is usually too high for an 8-inch drive.
+This can (and often it will) throw out an older 8-inch drive temporarily out of alignment, caused by the stepper mechanism putting the head assembly in between tracks – or on a completely different track – due to the high step speed used.
 8FORMAT can mitigate that behavior though, see ‘Undocumented Commands’ below.
 However, a safe bet is to disable the seek at boot (if there is an option for that), or keep the power supply of the 8″ drive off during POST, whilst ignoring any errors relating to it.